home-assistant/home-assistant.io/source/_integrations/elro_connects.markdown

 ha_integration_type: integration
 ---

-The `elro_connects` integration will allow users to integrate their Elro Connects fire, heat, CO, water or smoke alarms as a siren entity into Home Assistant.
+The Elro Connects integration will allow users to integrate their Elro Connects fire, heat, CO, water, or smoke alarms as a siren entity into Home Assistant.
 The alarms can be tested (and silenced) through the siren turn on (and turn off) services.
 The integration discovers entities (automatically) through an Elro Connects K1 connector plug.
-The entity names assigned in the Elro Connects app will be synced as entity name in Home Assistant.
+The entity names assigned in the Elro Connects app will be synced as entity names in Home Assistant.

 {% include integrations/config_flow.md %}